Linear Algebra 2017/2018

 10. Adjoint matrix and matrix inverse

-11. Resolution systems by Cramer's rule
+11. Resolution systems by Cramer's rule.
+Practical appplications with software R.

 13. Definition of space / vector subspace, linear combinations and generator sets